 |10.
 Adjust based on local need, focus and requirements|

 I hope these ideas have got you thinking about the ways that you can welcome your people back and enter the next phase of your engagement journey.
-This year has been full of challenges, but when we put our people at the center of everything we do, we can work towards transforming our organizations for the better and creating long-lasting change to help propel us towards the future of work.
+This year has been full of challenges, but when we put our people at the centre of everything we do, we can work towards transforming our organisations for the better and creating long-lasting change to help propel us towards the future of work.

 If you have any questions about engaging your employees who are coming back to work from furlough or otherwise, please don’t hesitate to reach out to me on LinkedIn – I’d love to chat with you.